- Pressing and holding the power button is the primary way to turn on or restart Android phones.

-- Type in the following commands and hit Enter:
+6. Type in the following commands and hit Enter after each one:

 adb -s DEVICE_ID reboot

 Note: For Step 8, replace DEVICE_ID with the device ID shown in Step 7.
-If your computer fails to recognize the connected device, fix it with this guide.
+If your computer fails to recognize the connected device, fix it with our dedicated guide.

 Further, if your device ID doesn’t show up in Step 7, it either means that USB debugging is disabled on your smartphone or you don’t have the required drivers.

 How can I restart the Android phone using the Volume and Power buttons?